ibm-cloud-docs/codeengine/ha-dr.md

 # Understanding high availability and disaster recovery for {{site.data.keyword.codeengineshort}}
 {: #ha-dr}

-All {{site.data.keyword.Bluemix}} general availability (GA) offerings have a Service Level Agreement of 99.99% availability. {{site.data.keyword.codeengineshort}} is a GA service that is offered in Dallas, Frankfurt, and Tokyo.
+All {{site.data.keyword.cloud_notm}} general availability (GA) offerings have a Service Level Agreement of 99.99% availability. {{site.data.keyword.codeenginefull}} is a GA service that is offered in Dallas, Frankfurt, and Tokyo.
 Each location has three different data centers for redundancy.
 {: shortdesc}

 For more information about high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}, see [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime).
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).